 Take steps to remain in control – It’s easy to feel lost and helpless when dealing with significant financial stress, but doing something is always better than doing nothing.
 Talk to a financial counselor to determine your best course of action and communicate effectively with your creditors to let them know you are getting help.

 Find a healthier way to cope with stress – It’s possible you may face similar problems in the future, so it’s important to find a healthy and positive way to deal with financial stress, rather than using drugs or alcohol.

 Behavioral Rehabilitation Services Can Help

-Coping with stress is hard, and so is coping with addiction.
+Coping with addiction related financial stress is hard, and so is coping with addiction.
 Fortunately, there is help out there for both of these issues, especially if they are related.
-If you or a loved one is struggling with an addiction disorder or addiction-related financial stress, call Behavioral Rehabilitation Services today at (877) 476-8320 to speak to a certified addiction recovery counselor.
-With an individualized treatment plan tailored to your specific needs, you can significantly improve your chances of long-term recovery from substance abuse and financial stress.
+If you or a loved one is struggling with an addiction disorder or addiction related financial stress, call Behavioral Rehabilitation Services today to speak to a certified addiction recovery counselor.
+With an individualized treatment plan tailored to your specific needs, you can significantly improve your chances of long-term recovery from substance abuse and addiction.